Program Management Director Salary

 Popular Skills for Program Management Director

-Program Management Directors report using a pretty varied skill set on the job.
-Fortunate workers who know Operations Management can expect a significant pay bump, scoring salaries 24 percent above average.
+Survey results suggest that Program Management Directors put a wide range of professional skills to use.
+Fortunate workers who know Operations Management command much higher paychecks, scoring salaries 23 percent above average.
 Those listing Training Program Development as a skill should be prepared for drastically lower pay.
 Customer Relationship Management and People Management also typically command lower compensation.
-The majority of those who know People Management also know Project Management and Budget Management.
+Those proficient in People Management are, more often than not, also skilled in Project Management and Budget Management.

 Pay by Experience Level for Program Management Director